mrdoob/three.js/threejs/lessons/threejs-custom-buffergeometry.md

 ```

 So now we have 24 unique vertices.
 Then we specify 36 indices
-for the 36 vertices we need drawn to make 12 triangles by calling `BufferGeometry.setIndex` with an array of indicies.
+for the 36 vertices we need drawn to make 12 triangles by calling `BufferGeometry.setIndex` with an array of indices.

 ```js
 geometry.addAttribute(